-24th Annual Workshop at the CAAA Conference
+26th Annual Workshop at the CAAA Conference

 The Centre for Accounting Ethics is pleased to invite all CAAA Conference attendees to its annual Workshop.
 The workshop will be held in conjunction with the CAAA Annual Conference.

 2019: Data privacy protection in a world of Big Data.
 The workshop focused on data privacy protection in a world of Big Data; What business schools (and more specifically, accounting faculty) need to teach their students to prepare them to identify privacy issues and safeguard their clients, customers and employers from violations of privacy when working with data.
 Presentations by Deborah Evans, Chief Privacy Officer at Rogers Communications; Jonathan Joynt, Senior Investigator and Breach Response Officer, Office of the Privacy Commissioner of Canada

 2018: Plagiarism and academic misconduct in higher education.
 Harp Bagri, CPA, CA, Director – Outreach - CPA Western School of Business; Elaine Geddes, Former Associate Dean, Alberta School of Business; and Linda Robinson, Director of the Centre for Accounting Ethics of the University of Waterloo, Continuing Lecturer in Assurance discussed their thoughts and experiences.
 The participants shared their experience and thoughts through table discussions.